Getting rid of overwhelm – part 2

 Step 2: How much time do you need to work on it?

 You have split your to-do list into four categories.
-You will, of course, be focusing first on category 1 (without forgetting category 2, or you might turn some of those items into category 1 items by lack of attention).
+You will, of course, be focusing first on Category 1 (without forgetting Category 2, or you might turn some of those items into Category 1 items by lack of attention).
 Now evaluate ( realistically) the time needed for each topic.

 Step 3: Decide what you will work on based on the available time you have.